lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ apt-get install mutt

+* The Mail User Agent.

-- $ apt-get install mutt-patched
+- $ apt-get install mutt-patched # adds below patches

+* sidebar: list mailboxes (with new mail) in a separate column on screen
+* nntp: NNTP support for mutt
+* multiple-fcc: handle FCC with multiple, comma separated entries

 For a copy of my .muttrc file, see the [BunsenLabs-Setup](https://github.com/lgeurts/BunsenLabs-Setup) repo.
 For everything else, [Mutt Wiki](https://dev.mutt.org/trac/wiki/MuttGuide).